-Release found the Treasurer's website The Large Warrant form can be on https://www.mynevadacounty.com/370/Treasury-Cash-Management.
+The Large Warrant Release form found on the Treasurer's website can be https://nevadacountyca.gov/370/Treasury-Cash-Management.
 There will be a window-of-opportunity of seven days to release funds.
 If disbursement is not made within the window, then the request for funds process will need to be restarted.
 Failure to adhere to these requirements may cause the Treasurer's office to refuse to honor the payment (warrant).
 If the Treasurer has to liquidate investments in order to honor the release of funds, the office or department responsible for that release of funds will also be responsible for reimbursing the Treasurer's pool all expenses associated with the liquidation, including, but not limited to lost interest income, withdrawal penalties, and associated fees.